peteroupc/peteroupc.github.io/estimation.md

 <a id=Finding_Coins_with_Maximum_Success_Probabilities></a>
 ## Finding Coins with Maximum Success Probabilities

-Given _m_ coins each with unknown probability of heads, the following algorithm finds the _k_ coins that are most likely to show heads, such that the algorithm correctly finds them with probability at least 1 &minus; _&delta;_.
+Given _m_ coins each with unknown probability of heads, the following algorithm finds the _k_ coins with the greatest probability of showing heads, such that the algorithm correctly finds them with probability at least 1 &minus; _&delta;_.
 It uses the following parameters:

 - _k_ is the number of coins to return.
-- _&delta;_ is the confidence level; the algorithm correctly finds the coins most likely to show heads with probability at least 1 &minus; _&delta;_.
+- _&delta;_ is the confidence level; the algorithm correctly finds the coins with the greatest probability of showing heads with probability at least 1 &minus; _&delta;_.
 - _D_ is a _gap parameter_ or a lesser number, but must be greater than 0.
-The _gap parameter_ is the difference between the _k_<sup>th</sup> most likely coin to show heads and the (_k_+1)<sup>th</sup> most likely coin to show heads.
+The _gap parameter_ is the difference between the _k_<sup>th</sup> most probable coin to show heads and the (_k_+1)<sup>th</sup> most probable coin to show heads.
 Practically speaking, _D_ is the smallest possible difference between one probability of heads and another.
 - _r_ is the number of rounds to run the algorithm and must be an integer 1 or greater.

 In this section, ilog(_a_, _r_) means either _a_ if _r_ is 0, or max(ln(ilog(_a_, _r_&minus;1)), 1) otherwise.